sean-tate/fastmcp-python-oauth2-with-entra-id/README.md

 ### Protection Mechanism: Consent Screen

-To mitigate this threat, this implementation includes an **additional consent screen** that:
+To mitigate this threat, this implementation includes an **additional consent screen** during the intial MCP client authorization that:

 1. **Explicit User Consent:** Before any protected operations, users must review and explicitly consent to authorizing the MCP client.
 2. **Scope Limitation:** The consent screen clearly defines what resources and operations will be accessible

+> Subsequent authorizations by the same client will not require consent as long as a valid consent cookie is present.

 #### Cookie-Based Protection Implementation